Arthur-Akbarov/Configs/README.md

  - AutoHotKey
  - Light Alloy
  - Process Hacker
- - Sublime Text
+ - Sublime Text 3
  - VLC media player

 Also hosts file and Windows tweaks.

-push.cmd scripts apply config from this repo.
+Pull scripts to apply configs from this repo and push to clone your current to repo.

-pull.cmd scripts copy config from source (AppData usually) to this repo.